Do bankers speak a different language? It can definitely seem that way.

-Collateral: Collateral is something of value that you own, like your car/truck or a TV/music system, etc., that you use to back your promise to repay a loan.
+Collateral is something of value that you own, like your car/truck or a TV/music system, etc., that you use to back your commitment to repay a loan.
 If you do not repay your loan, the lender has the right to take your collateral.

 Secured loan vs. unsecured loan:

 Debt ratio is a way of comparing the debts you must pay with how much money you make.

 How To Figure Your Debt Ratio:

 When you take out an installment loan, you get a check for the loan amount minus any prepaid fees.
 Then you pay the money back plus interest in regular payments (usually each month) for the agreed-upon term (number of months or years) of the loan.

 If your loan has a fixed interest rate (does not change over the life of the loan), your payments will be the same every month.

 A co-signer is a person signs your loan application along with you.
 The co-signer can help you qualify for the loan and agrees to be responsible for paying off the loan if you do not.
 A good co-signer is someone with good credit and a steady income.

 Some lenders require that the co-signer be a U.S. resident with a permanent address in the U.S.